Posted: 10/20/2015 | October 20th, 2015

 I will miss Scott — his attitude, intelligence, personality, and friendship.
 He was an amazing soul, and his death convinces me that our time on this planet is too short and never secure.

 Last week, I flew out to San Francisco for his service.
-One of things often discussed was how to carry on Scott’s legacy.
+One of the things often discussed was how to carry on Scott’s legacy.
 His wife Chelsea gave a beautiful speech about how, though Scott may be gone, his legacy and work will carry on in each of us and that the best way to honor his life would be to continue to live our legends, the way Scott would have done.

 Wherever Scott is, he’s living his dreams, and I know he would push me to live mine, telling me that tomorrow is no time to start something I can do today.